kubevela/kubevela.github.io/docs/tutorials/vela-top.md

 - Name
 - Namespace
+- Cluster
-- Is it ready
+- Ready
 - Status
 - CPU usage
-- memory usage
+- Memory usage
 - CPU usage as a percentage of request
 - CPU usage as a percentage of limit
 - Memory usage as a percentage of request